Aleph-Alpha/pharia-engine/README.md

 -d '"Homer"'
 ```

-## Deploying Pharia Kernel on Customer side
+## Deploying PhariaKernel on Customer side

-**Pharia Kernel** is intended to be installed **on premise** by the customer it.
-It is deployed, as are all other modules of the **Pharia OS**, to the JFrog Artifactory.
-Our colleagues at the Pharia OS Team are going to develop tooling for deploying tooling for rolling it out.
+**PhariaKernel** is intended to be installed **on premise** by the customer it.
+It is deployed, as are all other modules of the **PhariaOS**, to the JFrog Artifactory.
+Our colleagues at the PhariaOS Team are going to develop tooling for deploying tooling for rolling it out.
 Until they come up with a name it is here called "Pharia Up".

 ![Block Diagram Pharia OS deploy][deployment]